dduan/TOMLDecoder/TOMLDecoder.docc/DeserializingTOML.md

 | Array            | ``TOMLArray``      |
 | Table            | ``TOMLTable``      |

-TOML keys are always repreested by `Swift.String`
+TOML keys are always represented by `Swift.String`

 In TOML, structural types compose with each other.
 The same data structure may be written in different forms.